hummingbot/hummingbot/documentation/docs/installation/node.md

 !!! warning
     Third party providers may have limited functionality; the Hummingbot team continues to evaluate and test node providers.

 ## Option 3.
-Dedicated Blockchain Hardware
+Dedicated blockchain hardware
 Get dedicated hardware for your Ethereum node.
 Ethereum nodes are meant to run constantly 24/7 and use up a material amount of computational resources (CPU, RAM, and storage).
 For more serious users, it may make sense to use dedicated hardware.

 ### Software